SumayKalra/LA-Hacks-2023/Backend/README.md

-Sumay and Gabe back end documentation
+UCLA scrapping and store into database